Integrations/Playwright

 Browser automation risks

 Agent navigates to admin panels, internal tools, or restricted domains.
-With the user's cookies, the agent has full authenticated access.
+With the user's cookies, the agent inherits that authenticated session.

 Data exfiltration

-Agent takes screenshots of confidential pages, extracts customer data from dashboards, or scrapes PII from internal HR systems.
+Agent takes screenshots of confidential pages, extracts customer data from workspaces, or scrapes PII from internal HR systems.

 Credential exposure